edrassimoes/edrassimoes/README.md

   <p></p>

-   - 👩🏻‍💻 Techs that I work with:
+   - 👩🏻‍💻 Tools that I work with:

   <p></p>